Spreading and Structural Balance on Signed Networks

-We start from a network of size $n=16$, with $n_1 = 6$ in one node subset of the bipartition while $n_2 = 10$ in the other, corresponding to the relevant balanced or antibalancd structure, and $p_{in} = 0.8$, $p_{out} = 0.1$.
-We also consider the following cases of the flipping probability, $\eta = 0$ for a balanced signed network, $\eta = 0.05$ for a signed network close to being balanced, $\eta = 1$ for an antibalanced signed networks, and $\eta = 0.95$ for a network close to being antibalanced; see Fig.~\ref{fig:exp-ssbms}.
+We start from a network of size $n=16$, two blocks with $n_1 = 6$ in one and $n_2 = 10$ in the other, and $p_{in} = 0.8$, $p_{out} = 0.1$.
+The choice of network size is for visualisation purposes, where for networks of larger sizes, the results will be very similar if we maintain the network density.
+We consider the following cases of the flipping probability, $\eta = 0$ for a balanced signed network\footnote{ We note that $\eta=0$ corresponds to balanced signed networks because there are two blocks, and also that the two blocks are the corresponding bipartition.
+The case for antibalanced signed networks is similar.}, $\eta = 0.05$ for a signed network close to being balanced, $\eta = 1$ for an antibalanced signed networks, and $\eta = 0.95$ for a network close to being antibalanced; see Figure \ref{fig:exp-ssbms}.
 In all above cases, we assign a uniform magnitude $\alpha=0.1$ to the edge weights.